ericsonga/APCSAReview/_sources/HiddenFiles/topic-1-8-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that print the name on one line followed by the age on the next line.
+        Write code that prints the name on one line followed by the age on the next line.
 Your output should look like ``Your name is Layla`` and ``Your age is 16``.
         ~~~~
         public class Test1
         {
             public static void main(String[] args)
             {
                 String name = "Layla";
                 String age = "16";

                 // Add your code here

             }
         }